 - Add a countdown timer.
 Piggy-backing off my last point, I want to reiterate how powerful urgency can be.
 Giving your customers a visual showing them exactly how much time they have to buy until the price increase will make them more likely to take the plunge then and there.

-We've seen first time instrcutors presell their course and have incredible success.
+We've seen first-time instructors presell their course and have incredible success.

 For instance, Bree Noble runs The Female Musician Academy & Artist Collective where she helps women master the business of music.
 Her presale strategy was simple, but it worked.